Nina Godiwalla

-Nina Adil Godiwalla (born April 16, 1975) is an American author and businesswoman.
+Nina Godiwallais an American author and businesswoman.
 She is CEO of MindWorks Leadership and the author of Suits: A Woman on Wall Street.

 Background and education

-Godiwalla, the third of four daughters of Adil and Arnavaz Bharucha Godiwalla, was born and raised in Houston, Texas.
+Godiwalla, was born and raised in Houston, Texas.
 She is an Indian-American of Parsi background.
 Godiwalla attended the University of Texas at Austin (UT) where she acquired a Bachelor of Business Administration in 1997.
 She later went on to Dartmouth College where she earned a Master of Arts in Liberal Studies degree.
 She also earned a Master of Business Administration in 2006 from the Wharton School of Business at the University of Pennsylvania.

 Career

 Godiwalla began her career in investment banking with an internship at J.P.
 Morgan.
 Upon graduation from UT, she worked at Morgan Stanley from 1997 to 1999 in the corporate finance group.
 After Morgan Stanley, Godiwalla continued her career at corporate institutions including Johnson & Johnson and Oxygen Media.

 Godiwalla is now the CEO of MindWorks Leadership, which provides training in leadership, diversity, and stress management.